4.1 General scope of ABWOR in criminal proceedings

 You cannot give ABWOR for a petition for the removal of a disqualification from driving until you have obtained our prior authority, using Legal Aid Online (find out more about how to submit a Criminal ABWOR uplift application).

 Before we can authorise this, we must be satisfied that it is reasonable in all the circumstances.
 Any request should address matters such as

 You must get our prior approval in connection with applications under the provisions of the Proceeds of Crime (Scotland) Act 1995 and the Proceeds of Crime Act 2002.
 Regulation 5(2)(i) provides for ABWOR in relation to “representations made to the court under section 92 of the Proceeds of Crime Act 2002 by any person, other than the accused, whom the court thinks is likely to be affected by a confiscation order.”
 Representations made to the court on behalf of the accused, whether under the 1995 or 2002 Act, are covered by criminal legal aid.

 You should be satisfied that the proceedings under the 2002 Act are proceedings in a criminal court or in the sheriff court where the sheriff is exercising criminal jurisdiction.

 If the proceedings in which you are involved are under sections 119 to 140, these are not criminal but civil proceedings.
 You need to apply for civil legal aid for any proceedings before the civil courts.
 Under no circumstances can any case proceeding in a civil court be covered by a criminal certificate or any element of criminal proceedings be conducted under a civil certificate.

-To get our authority, you should or apply for ABWOR using Legal Aid Online (use this link to find out more)
+To get our authority, you should or apply for ABWOR using Legal Aid Online (see our guidance on how to submit an application on LAOL).

 Regulation 3(c) of the Advice and Assistance (Financial Limit) (Scotland) Regulations 1993 sets the following limits where the ABWOR: